MadScrewdriver/qsketchmetric/docs/how_to_guide/Validating a parameterized DXF file.rst

 3. Provide a variables needed for the parametrization.
 This are the variables on upon which the file is rendered.
    To do so utilize the **set vars** button and add as many variables as needed.

+   Here the precision of the calculations can be set up as well.
+Default precision is 3 decimal places.

 .. figure:: https://qsketchmetric.readthedocs.io/en/latest/_static/Media/variables.png
    :alt: set vars
    :width: 50%